yc2454/Graph-Service/README.md

 The first part is located in the `go-graph/` directory.
 This part of the code is referenced from a [blog post](https://medium.com/@rishabhmishra131/golang-dijkstra-algorithm-7bf2722ba0c8), with some small modifications from me.

 The second part is located in the `graph_service/` directory.
 The service is defined by the protobuf file `graph.proto`, which contains 3 RPC services: `PostGraph`, `ShortestPath`, and `DeleteGraph`.
 I further implemented the server and the client code, as well as a unit test, a functional test, and a performance test.
+I protected the server operation with `sync.Mutex` so that it can support concurrent clients.
 The client and server code are in their respective folder, and the test are located together with the server.

 ## Running the Service
 To run the service from command lines, first head to the `graph_service` directory and run start running the server: